marian-code/ssh-utilities/README.rst

 It is recommended tat you have configured **rsa** keys with config file according to `openssh standard <https://www.ssh.com/ssh/config/>`_.
-For easy quickstart guide you can look to: https://www.cyberciti.biz/faq/create-ssh-config-file-on-linux-unix/
+For easy quickstart guide you can look at: https://www.cyberciti.biz/faq/create-ssh-config-file-on-linux-unix/

 API exposes three main connection classes, and one path manipulation class: